dentarg/auth0-blog/_posts/2017-12-18-developing-restful-apis-with-lumen.markdown

 layout: post
 title: "Developing RESTful APIs with Lumen (A PHP Micro-framework)"
 description: "Lumen is a PHP micro-framework built to deliver micro-services and blazing fast APIs.
 Learn how to build and secure RESTful APIs with Lumen"
+longdescription: "Lumen is a PHP micro-framework built to deliver micro-services and blazing fast APIs.
+The creator of Laravel crafted a micro-framework off the giant full-stack web framework, Laravel.
+Learn how to build and secure RESTful APIs with Lumen"
 date: 2017-12-19 8:30
 category: Technical Guide, PHP, Lumen
 banner: